ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 DVT is like multisig for a validator.
 Instead of a validator being controlled by a single signature, multiple signatures would be needed.
 This means that you don't have to delegate your staking power to a single company.
 I dream that staking companies and pools will interoperate with each other with [Distributed Validator Technology](https://github.com/ethereum/distributed-validator-specs).

-Unlike other Proof of Stake blockchains, [DVT is possible in Ethereum](https://www.youtube.com/watch?v=Jtz9b7yWbLo){:rel="nofollow"}.
+Unlike other proof-of-stake blockchains, [DVT is possible in Ethereum](https://www.youtube.com/watch?v=Jtz9b7yWbLo){:rel="nofollow"}.
 The Beacon Chain uses BLS signatures.
 Since BLS signatures are additive, Shamir's Secret Sharing can be used to split the validator private key into multiple shares.
 From the individual share signatures, the full BLS signature can be computed.
 You can configure how many shares to split your validator private key, and how many share signatures are needed for the full BLS signature.
 This type of Distributed Validator Technology has also been called Secret Shared Validators (SSV).

 For example, you could split your validator private key into three shares and give three companies, one share each.
 The setup could be 2-of-3, so that a single signature is unable to command your validator.
 Two of the companies would have to sign the same message to command your validator.
 A company would not have unilateral power to command all the validators of their customer base.